cainamagoncalves/shippify-challenge/README.md

 # In the server folder, you can use you own database, running
 $ docker-compose up -d

+# To run all migrations you need to run
+$ npx prisma migrate dev

 # Run the server with
 $ npm run start:dev